ned-kelly/docker-multicontainer-libretime/README.md

 - Anything in the `customisations/` directory will be mapped into `/etc/airtime-customisations` in the container allowing you to script custom fixes/changes to the core libretime container.

-- By default a file called `run.sh` will be executed (if it exists) - The current example changes the background image.
+- By default a file called `run.sh` will be executed (if it exists).

+**Sample Customisations (in `run.sh`):**

+  - Change Homepage Background
+  - Add in Custom CSS to Homepage
+  - Add in Google Analytics Tracking to Homepage

 ## Sample screenshots